axelvaldez/radical-companies/_posts/rfiction/the-co-owned-pastry-shop-my-favorite-store-in-town/2023-04-03-E02-the-co-owned-pastry-shop-my-favorite-store-in-town.markdown

  <p class="_speakerc">Nice.
 Very nice hope.</p>

 <h1>Settled!</h1>
  <p>Finally, we had everything in hand.
 The amount was settle.
-They owners were carrying 25% of the debt woith a 5% interest which could go into a <span class="_paradigm">RAD Distribution</span> fund, if the co-owners matched it.
+They owners were carrying 25% of the debt with a 5% interest which could go into a <span class="_paradigm">RAD Distribution</span> fund, if the co-owners matched it.
 A baker from Arizmendi had  agreed to be part fo the team for a year, and train them as bakers.
 The old owners would have a two-month overlap with the new co-owners in person and then they would be available for questions, but remotely.
 I carried 10% of the debt.
 The rest would come out of cashflow.</p>
  <p>Lots of drama on the way, but all for the best.</p>

 <h1>Bye, Bye</h1>